 Breast implants come in three different profile projections: low, medium, and high.
 Medium profile implants tend to be the most popular size used, while high profile implants have a smaller diameter and are commonly used on women with smaller chests.

 Breast augmentation is usually done on an outpatient basis under general anesthesia.
 Generally, incisions are made under the areolas (dark skin around the nipple) because of the natural line that exists in that location.
 Once the incisions are made, the implants are usually placed under the muscle to reduce rippling and give the breasts a more natural appearance.
 Even though the nipples may feel numb for a couple of weeks, this method will not affect the overall sensitivity of the nipples.

 When the procedure is finished, the incisions will be bandaged, and the breast area will be wrapped with a specialized compression garment to reduce swelling.
 Prescribed medication will be administered to ease any pain or discomfort that may exist.
 Even though many patients feel good enough to return to work after about a week, they should avoid sleeping on their stomach for the first few days.
 All exercise and strenuous activity should be avoided for at least four weeks to give the body enough time to heal.

 If you want to add fullness to your breasts or wish to restore volume that was lost during pregnancy, please contact our private office.
-Our surgeon, Dr. Timothy Alexander, has over three decades of experience performing plastic surgery and is a Fellow of the Royal College of Surgeons.
+Our surgeon, Dr. Timothy Alexander, has over three decades of experience performing plastic surgery offering Breast procedures like: Breast Augmentation, breast reduction & breast lift.
 To schedule your personalized consultation, call (954) 589-0722 or fill out our online contact form today.
 We look forward to seeing you soon.